WRIT 417 Writing for Cultural Engagement

 Discussions (2)

 Discussions are collaborative learning experiences.
-Students will have two discussions in this course.
+The student will have 2 discussions in this course.
 Each thread should be a minimum of 450 words.
-Students will need to reply to at least three peers with at least 250-word replies for each.
-Note: Before replying to a student with multiple replies, students should make sure all students have at least one dialogue partner for their original thread.
+The student will need to reply to at least 3 peers with at least 250-word replies for each.
+Note: Before replying to a student with multiple replies, the student should make sure all students have at least one dialogue partner for his/her original thread.

 Article Analysis Assignments (2)

-For this assignment, you will choose an article that engages culture from a Christian worldview.
-Find a reputable blog, article, or essay that is theologically orthodox and of excellent quality.
-Once students have read the article, they should analyze it using the seven headings provided for them in the assignment instructions.
+For this assignment, the student will choose an article that engages culture from a Christian worldview.
+The student must find a reputable blog, article, or essay that is theologically orthodox and of excellent quality.
+Once the student has read the article, he/she should analyze it using the seven headings provided for him/her in the assignment instructions.

 Butterfield Analysis Assignment